timothywhalin/Sketch-Quick-Presentation/README.md

 - **margin**: Sets the margin around your presentation.
 Default: 20
 - **artboardColor**: Sets the artboard background color.
 Default: #E6E6E6
 - **artboardTitle**: Sets the title for the new artboard presentation that will be created.
 Default: example
 - **titleAboveScreens**: Sets the default text for screen titles.
+If this is commented out, then it will use the artboard title as the text.
 Default: ScreenTitle
 - **fontType**: Font type for titles above artboards.
 Default: Helvetica
 - **fontColor**: Font color for titles above artboards.
 Default: #2F5060
 - **fontSize**: Base font size for titles.
 This will double when docSize set to 2.
 Default: 18